KevinWorkman/HappyCoding/tutorials/processing/_posts/2017-02-07-processing-js.md

 </html>
 ```

-[Click here](/tutorials/processing/files/simple-processing-js-sketch.html) to view this file in your browser, or right-click to save it to use as a template.
-See [this](/tutorials/html/html) tutorial for instructions on working with `.html` files, including how to edit and view them.

-You can learn more about HTML in [the HTML tutorials](/tutorials/html), but for now you just need to know that your Processing code goes in the `<script type="application/processing">` tag.
+[Click here](/tutorials/processing/files/processing-js-sketch.html) to view this HTML file in your browser.
+See [this tutorial](/tutorials/html/html) for instructions on working with `.html` files, including how to edit and view them.
+You can learn more about HTML in [the HTML tutorials](/tutorials/html).

-## Using HTML and JavaScript with Processing.js
+# Using HTML and JavaScript with Processing.js

-The above `.html` file is just a regular html page with some Processing code (which Processing.js turns into JavaScript code), so you can add HTML content and CSS styles.
+The above `.html` file is a regular HTML page that contains some Processing code, which Processing.js turns into JavaScript code.
+Because it's a regular HTML page, that means you can add HTML content and CSS styles.
 You can even call JavaScript code from your Processing code (and vice-versa)!
-Here's a more advanced example:
+Here's a more complex example:

 ```html
 <!DOCTYPE html>